 Never having actually worked in an Ivy League admissions office, I can not claim to know what goes on there (though I have my suspicions 😉 ).
 I am sure that the new student sessions that I attended as a parent when I took my own daughter to visit the Ivies present an idealized view.

-While doing research for an upcoming article on AP test scores, I ran across the article below.
+While doing research for an upcoming article on AP test scores (link added 2/18/2019), I ran across the article below.
 This also led me to write the SAT Test Prep article posted just prior to this one.

 The article’s author was admitted to all of the top colleges and made perfect scores on the SAT and ACT tests.
 More importantly, the article is very well-written, seems very sincere to me, and jives with my experience in the “real world.”
 That said, not being a college admissions officer, I pass it along with that reservation.
 It’s advice often runs counter to some conventional wisdom, but rings true to me based on my experience in research, high-tech, and teaching: